 However, if a child has an allergy to cow’s milk, symptoms may include difficulty breathing (see this article for more information on cow’s milk protein allergy).

-Myth 9: “Dairy Allergy or Intolerance is Common”
+Myth 9: “Dairy Allergy is Common”

 An allergy to dairy occurs when our body mistakenly identifies the protein found in cow’s milk as harmful and creates an immune response against this – this is called cow’s milk protein allergy (CMPA).